bcgov/DevEx-Roadmap/_pages/index.md

 Vist the Kick Start [Kanboard](https://trello.com/b/z5aY0htv/kick-start)

-<h2 id="Sprint_With_Us">Sprint With Us</h2>
+<h2 id="Sprint_With_Us">Sprint With Us - Epic Story</h2>

-1. As a public sector program owner I should be able to field up to 50% of my sprint team (2-4 team members) from a team that is operating in the private sector, in a near-instant manner, and continue that engagement as long as it is needed so that I can quickly, and continuously, improve my program and its services
+As a public sector program owner...

+I should be able to field up to 50% of my sprint team (2-4 team members) from a team that is operating in the private sector...

+in a near-instant manner and continue that engagement as long as it is needed...

+so that I can quickly, and continuously, improve my program and its services.

-2. As a small team of skilled individuals operating in the private sector I should be able to join a sprint team for a BC public sector program owner in a near-instant manner and be able to continue the engagement as long as it is needed so I can help them quickly and continuously improve their program and its services
+As a small team of skilled individuals operating in the private sector...

+I should be able to join a sprint team for a BC public sector program owner...

+in a near-instant manner and be able to continue the engagement as long as it is needed...

+so I can help them quickly and continuously improve their program and its services.

 ### Sprint With Us Roadmap

+### Sprint With Us - Product Roadmap

 Go and talk to the people who are experiencing this challenge

 - Initial pitch deck created for both the dev community and government business leads
 - Questionnaire of needs created and used to gather information from potential early adopters

 Create a concept story and provide a potential solution that everyone can access and contribute to

 - Personas created
 - Initial business canvass completed
 - Journey map(s) built

 Work with one or more teams that has expressed a need and develop ideas through practice

 - Co-create the prototype with early adopters in the community
 - Conduct simulation of service